 Floppy disk images

 Let’s run another piece of software that takes advantage of the Tandy capabilities.
 Download the Sierra Online 1988 Xmas card.
-Extract sierra.zip
+Extract sierra.zip to a directory.
+Unfortunately, it comes in a ZIP format, not a floppy disk image format that our Tandy 1000 requires.

 WinImage

-The only useful tool for this task on modern Windows is WinImage which unfortunately is $30USD shareware and was last updated in early 2013.
-But download, install WinImage then run it.
+The only helpful tool for this task on modern Windows is WinImage, a $ 30 USD shareware that was last updated in early 2013.
+But download, install WinImage, then run it.

-- In WinImage open the File menu and select New.
+- In WinImage, open the File menu and select New.

-- Select 360 KB standard format and OK as that is what our 1984 era Tandy 1000 uses.
+- Select 360 KB standard format and OK, as that is what the 1984-era Tandy 1000 uses.

 - Browse to the extracted